The following list of ideas about how to manage course-related email was compiled from the AAHESGIT listserv.

-- setup up a discussion board specifically for course questions ands answers on Blackboard.
+- setup up a discussion board specifically for course questions ands answers (Q & As).
 Direct your students to post questions about assignments and the course to this board and encourage them to assist each other.
 You'll still have to read the board and intervene occasionally to

 correct misinformation, but you'll be encouraging collaborative learning while

 taking some of the load off yourself.
-Alternately, setup a group in Blackboard that includes all the students.
-Use this as a listserve.
+Alternately, setup a group online that includes all the students.
 Encourage the students to ask questions of each other by emailing to this group.

 - think about the effects of class size before introducing any new communications technology.
 What works in a class of 50 isn't likely to work the same way in a class of 250.